NotNite/GDWeave/MODS.md

 README.md
 ```

-See [here](https://thunderstore.io/c/webfishing/create/docs/) for the Thunderstore package docs. **Do not confuse the two manifests.**
+See [here](https://thunderstore.io/c/webfishing/create/docs/) for the Thunderstore package docs. **Do not confuse the two manifests.** Mark GDWeave as a dependency.

 ## Useful tools